noErrdev/Django-Task-Tracker-GPT/design-docs/design-docs.md

  3. Track all To-do-lists
  4. Create To-do-lists
  5. Delete To-do-lists
- 6. Update-to-do-lists
+ 6. Update-To-do-lists
- 7. User able to mark a to-do-item as complete / incomplete
+ 7. User able to mark a to-do-item as Complete / Incomplete
  8. User able to set a deadline to a to-do-items
  9. Responsive web design
  10. User able to filter to-do-lists based on whether to-do-items are completed / incomplete